 American Bar Association.
 Provides valuable legal resources on a national level.

 Washington Bar Association.
-Founded in 1888, the Washington State Bar Association is part of the judicial branch, exercising a governmental function authorized by the Washington State Supreme Court to license the state’s nearly 35,000 lawyers.
-The WSBA both regulates lawyers under the authority of the Court and serves its members as a professional association — all without public funding.
+Founded in 1888, the Washington State Bar Association is part of the judicial branch, exercising a governmental function authorized by the Washington State Supreme Court to license the state’s lawyers.

 Estate Planning Council of Seattle.
 Seeks to inform the public on estate planning matters and issues that confront us all.
 Provides access to unbiased information about estate tax planning strategies, wills, trusts, business succession and other topics that impact your personal estate plan.